 Healthy Cinnamon Rolls!
 I’m all about creating healthy-ish alternatives to classic recipes, and these healthy cinnamon rolls are the ultimate upgrade.

 The beautiful thing about these rolls—you’d never know they were healthier than the classic version.
 Everything you love about classic cinnamon rolls is still intact here!
-Want to make them even healthier?
-Check out some of the ingredient substitutions below.

 This recipe is: